valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 The first function, `onChange` is an *event* that is triggered when the value inside our input form changes.
 So when the user begins to type in the form, that is an *event* that fires `onChange`.
 Similarly, `onSubmit` describes the event of pressing the search button.
 These two functions will make it so a user searches for something, and the results will render after the query is submitted.

-If you've worked with React before, you might remember that this is usually the chunk of the function where we write out the constructor and declare our local state and properties.
+For us React veterans, remember that this is usually the chunk of the function where we write out the constructor and declare our local state and properties.
 Then we make things messier by writing out the data binds and then finally writing out our functionality.
 Since we are using Redux, we can keep things clean and not have to worry about any of that.
 Perfect!

 Let's fill some more in:
 ###### components/Search.js